spiderpig1297/kprochide/README.md

 # __kprochide__

-_kprochide_ is an LKM (loadable kernel module) for hiding processes from the userland.
+`kprochide` is an LKM (loadable kernel module) for hiding processes from the userland.
 The module is able to hide multiple processes and is able to dynamically receive new processes to hide.

-**NOTE:** the module was built and tested for linux version 4.19.98.
+**NOTE:** the module was built and tested for linux version `4.19.98`.

 ## __How It Works__
-_kprochide_'s MO is to replace the function that is responsible for iterating the _procfs_'s directories.
+`kprochide`'s MO is to replace the function that is responsible for iterating the `procfs`'s directories.

 Lets take a detailed look at the process of finding all running processes: